 Creating Brand Awareness Through Paid Social Media

-Facebook, Pinterest and Instagram offer ads throughout its platform, allowing brands to create conversations around each of the products that they sell.
+Facebook, Pinterest, and Instagram offer ads throughout their platform, allowing brands to create conversations around each of the products that they sell.
 These ads have the ability to incorporate copy, photos, videos, and create experiences for their users.

 Marketing on social sites is considered disruptive marketing.
 To disrupt means, users were not explicitly looking for your products or services such as with paid and organic search engine marketing.
 When used correctly, it can be a great way to reach customers on social platforms, create brand awareness and start moving potential customers through the funnel.